 Lafayette College Libraries also respects international copyright law as outlined in the Berne Convention for the Protection of Literary and Artistic Works.
 Although this legislative document does not supersede the local laws of signatory countries, the Berne Convention offers guidelines for the exclusive rights of authorization, including reproduction rights, for authors and other creators in contracting parties internationally.

 Further questions about copyright and use?
-Contact us at email@example.com.
+Contact email@example.com.